Reinstatements through the Resident License application are allowed as long as applicant has an inactive resident license on PDB.

 Visit www.scc.virginia.gov/boi/pro/formapp.aspx to download and properly complete the Annual Certification of Anti-Fraud Initiatives Form.
 Email completed certifications and any questions concerning your compliance status to VSBAnti-FraudPlan@scc.virginia.gov.

-A business entity is not required to first obtain its required certificate or charter from the Commission prior to its eligibility to obtain a producer license.
+A business entity is not required to first obtain its required certificate or charter from the Commission prior to its eligibility to obtain an insurance producer license.
 Nevertheless, the business entity must still obtain the requisite certificate or charter within ninety (90) calendar days of licensure.
-Failure to obtain the certificate or charter will result in the Bureau of Insurance terminating the producer license.
+Failure to obtain the certificate or charter will result in the Bureau of Insurance terminating the insurance producer license.
 The Virginia Clerk's Office can be contacted at 804-371-9733 or visit www.scc.virginia.gov/clk/begin.aspx .

-Insurance agencies are required to maintain a Designated Licensed Producer ("DRLP") responsible for the agency's compliance with insurance laws and regulations.
+Insurance agencies are required to maintain a Designated Licensed insurance producer ("DRLP") responsible for the agency's compliance with insurance laws and regulations.
 The DRLP must be an employee, officer, or director of the agency.
 In regards to Limited Liability Companies and Partnerships, the Bureau will accept members and partners respectively as the DRLP.
 With respect to a business entity holding certain types of a limited lines license, the DRLP is not required to be an employee, officer, or director of the vendor or lessor.
 Business entities are required within 30 calendar days to report the removal of the DRLP and the name of the new DRLP.

 Business applicants must provide an address in the jurisdiction.
 P.O.
 Boxes will only be accepted for mailing address but not business address.